BS, MS, DPhil

 Leading initiatives to integrate wearables into clinical patient montioring

-Scott served as the Engineering Director of the Orthopaedic Biomedical Engineering Laboratory for the Joint Replacement Surgeons of Indiana Research Foundation (2007-2016), where he led numerous biomechanics studies focused on improving implant design and surgical techniques in knee and hip arthroplasty.
-In that position, Scott was also responsible for the educational activities of the foundation and supervised over 40 undergraduate and master’s level engineering research students.
+Scott is a researcher in wearable sensors, currently funded by the Wellcome Trust to create validated wearable sensor datasets informing reproducible machine learning models for perioperative monitoring in clinical research and for the prediction of cardiovascular disease in large-scale epidemiological studies.
+Scott previously served as the Engineering Director of the Orthopaedic Biomedical Engineering Laboratory for the Joint Replacement Surgeons of Indiana Research Foundation (2007-2016), where he led numerous orthopaedic studies focused on improving implant design and surgical techniques in knee and hip arthroplasty.
+In that position, Scott was also responsible for the teaching activities of the foundation and supervised over 40 engineering research students.
 From 2016 to 2018, Scott, his wife Katie, and their three children lived in Chiang Mai, Thailand, in volunteer support of the anti-human trafficking NGO, International Justice Mission.

-Scott previously studied at Rose-Hulman Institute of Technology in Terre Haute, Indiana, obtaining a Bachelor of Science in Mechanical Engineering (2005) and a Master of Science in Biomedical Engineering (2007).
+Completing a DPhil in Musculoskeletal Sciences as a Clarendon Scholar at the University of Oxford, Scott’s doctoral research focused on integrating wearable technology into clinical orthopaedic practice to monitor rehabilitation and improve recovery following knee arthroplasty.
+Scott additionally holds a Bachelor of Science in Mechanical Engineering and a Master of Science in Biomedical Engineering from Rose-Hulman Institute of Technology in Terre Haute, Indiana.
 In 2014 he was awarded the Distinguished Young Alumni Award by the institute for his work in orthopaedic research and teaching.

 Amount and intensity of physical activity and risk of incident cancer in the UK Biobank.